 Students participate in engaging and interactive problem-solving games aligned with Indiana Mathematics Standards.
 State tournament competitions are held in April and May each year.
 Students are recommended for participation by their teachers.
 Division I (Kindergarten and 1st grade) typically meets Wednesdays from 3:20-4 p.m.
 Division II (2nd and 3rd grades) typically meets Mondays from 3:20-4 p.m.
 Division III (4th and 5th grades) typically meets Thursdays from 4-5 p.m.
 Please note that the Math Pentathlon meeting times for the 2020-2021 school year have yet to be determined.

-The ICES Student Council’s mission is to provide students opportunities to develop leadership skills by organizing and carrying out school activities, community events, service projects and assisting in the classroom.
-STUCO members are to “lead by example” through demonstrating The Irvington Way and promote school pride, spirit, and service among the student body.
-STUCO members are elected by their peers in September from each 3rd-5th grade class.
-STUCO members participate in service projects such as cleaning and beautifying the school grounds and singing at a local nursing home.
-They also participate in fundraising activities including Family Movie Nights, Pennies for Patients, and Box Tops for Education.
-As well, students attend a leadership training and team-building retreat each spring at ICES.
-STUCO members also update their fellow classmates about STUCO and school-wide activities.
-Meetings are every Wednesday from 3:20-4:00pm.
-Please note that STUCO meeting times for the 2020-2021 school year have yet to be determined.
-Questions: STUCO Lead Sponsor Mr. Andrew Catt, email@example.com
+The ICES Student Council’s mission is to provide students with opportunities to develop leadership skills by organizing and carrying out school activities, community events, service projects, and classroom assistance.
+STUCO members are to “lead by example” by demonstrating The Irvington Way and promoting school pride, spirit, and service among the student body.
+STUCO members are appointed by staff (STUCO Staff Advisors, teachers, admin) in September from each 3rd-5th grade class.
+STUCO members participate in service projects throughout the year, such as sponsoring our school recycling program.
+They also participate in community events & fundraising activities, including Family Nights and Box Tops for Education.
+Students also attend leadership training in the fall and a team-building retreat each spring at ICES.

 MEETINGS: Every Tuesday from 3:30-4:15 pm unless otherwise noted.